hcilab/wams/DESIGN.md

 the ServerView corresponding to that client, and informs the WorkSpace model of messages it receives from its client.

-### RequestHandler
+### Router

-The RequestHandler provides a layer of abstraction between the server and the request handling library and its configuration.
+The Router provides a layer of abstraction between the server and the request handling library and its configuration.

 ### Server